daxpatel5/cse15l-lab-reports/labreport1.md

    ```
    Working directory: `/home/lecture1` remains unchanged
    Output: The contents of the Hello.java file are displayed in the terminal as the output
    Error or not: No error!
+>Dax Patel